-- Approves \$10 million in general fund for Journalism Preservation. - Rejects \$2 million General Fund one-time for Capital Outlay Statewide Planning and Studies Funding.
+- Approves \$10 million in general fund for Journalism Preservation. - Rejects \$2 million General Fund one-time for Capital Outlay Statewide Planning and Studies Funding. - Ratifies MOU's with State Bargaining Units 6, 9 and 12.

 PUBLIC SAFETY

 Department of Corrections and Rehabilitation